BY ANGUS HOUSTON

 Now there's a tunnel that runs below this shop, right underneath the square

-And they used to say in days gone by, there's a ghost that lived down there
+And they used to say in days gone by, there's a ghost that lived

 And yi know there's some that saw it, I'm sure there's some do still